-In our business, we deal with a lot of different brands, my apologies if any of our customers/suppliers feel their machine(s) are better to work on.
+In our business, we deal with a lot of different brands.
+My apologies if any of our customers/suppliers feel their machine(s) are better to use.
 I think the Wega Nova brand would be the most straightforward machine to carry out our servicing on.
 The access to all components is relatively straightforward from a standard service.
-Also, there are not too many restrictors to deal with blockages and they are easy to get to.
+Also, there are not too many restrictors to deal with blockages, and they are easy to get to.
 There are no plastic panels (always a pain when servicing due to high temperatures involved, they become brittle).

-What’s the most common form of machine misuse you see baristas doing?
+What’s the most common form of machine misuse that you see baristas do?

 Finally, any “what not to do” stories you’d like to share?

-Daryn: I have made a few but the most notable would be working on a La Marzocco within my first year.
+I have made a few, but the most notable would be working on a La Marzocco within my first year.
 The handover of the business was very short and not a lot of information about machine repairs given (probably another ‘how not to buy a business’).
-I had an issue with the sight glass leaking and had turned the machine off and drained the pressure from the machine.
-I removed the drain plug below the sight glass but due to the stress of getting the job done quickly didn’t check the pressure had drained properly from the boiler.
-The boiler water scalded my stomach.
+I had an issue with the sight glass leaking and had turned the machine off and drained the pressure from it.
+I removed the drain plug below the sight glass, but due to the stress of getting the job done quickly, I wasn't able to check if the pressure had correctly drained from the boiler.
+The result, the boiler water scalded my stomach.